cerplot/luigi/doc/luigi_patterns.rst

             yield TPSReport(self.date)
             yield FooBarBazReport(self.date)

-This simple task will not do anything itself, but will invoke a bunch of other tasks.
+This simple step will not do anything itself, but will invoke a bunch of other steps.
 Per each invocation, Luigi will perform as many of the pending jobs as possible (those which have all their dependencies present).

-You'll need to use :class:`~luigi.task.WrapperTask` for this instead of the usual Task class, because this job will not produce any output of its own, and as such needs a way to indicate when it's complete.
-This class is used for tasks that only wrap other tasks and that by definition are done if all their requirements exist.
+You'll need to use :class:`~luigi.step.WrapperStep` for this instead of the usual Step class, because this job will not produce any output of its own, and as such needs a way to indicate when it's complete.
+This class is used for steps that only wrap other steps and that by definition are done if all their requirements exist.

-Triggering recurring tasks
+Triggering recurring steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 A common requirement is to have a daily report (or something else)
 produced every night.
-Sometimes for various reasons tasks will keep
+Sometimes for various reasons steps will keep
 crashing or lacking their required dependencies for more than a day
 though, which would lead to a missing deliverable for some date.
 Oops.

-To ensure that the above AllReports task is eventually completed for
+To ensure that the above AllReports step is eventually completed for
 every day (value of date parameter), one could e.g. add a loop in
 requires method to yield dependencies on the past few days preceding
 self.date.
 Then, so long as Luigi keeps being invoked, the backlog of